-These events and activities are open to anyone.
-Sometimes they’re every day, sometimes once a week.
-It is essential to attend an About Fab Lab Tour before you engage with Fab Lab Wgtn.
+It is essential to attend an About Fab Lab Tour before you attend other events at Fab Lab Wgtn.
 The events below are the most frequently offered.
 Sometimes they’re every day, sometimes once a week.
 Most events run for approximately one hour unless it says otherwise.
 Each week there may be different topics covered, depending on demand and who is offering to run them - if you would like to offer a specific session or request one, please contact us.
 While we endeavour to match your requests, there are times when we are unable to do so.

 Please wear covered shoes to all sessions.

 Come and get acquainted with Fab Lab Wgtn; our culture, equipment and spaces to help you make the most of your time with us.
 We’ll introduce you to our projects and important safety information about this space.
 Please wear covered shoes and bring an ID card.

 Selecting the right platform on which to document your work is always a challenge.
 Find out about the benefits of open documentation and blogging using github pages.